farlee2121/anki_memorizer_me_addon/ducks/2025-03-05-card-types.md

 - [x] fix wordstart regex to leave punctuation alone
 - [x] Break fork relationship?
 I don't think I'm actually going to use any of the code from the repo I forked
   - [x] delete unused code
-- [ ] make sure that the plugin updates the models/templates if they already exist
+- [x] make sure that the plugin updates the models/templates if they already exist

+Q: should I add a separate field for the verse number / or "title"?
+- I'm realizing that there isn't easy initial context for what verse I'm working with.
+I have to guess it from the partial I have.
+My focus is memorizing the text, not the verse numbers.
+And if I want to memorize the verse numbers then i should probably add a card that has the verse number as the answer to the full text